bzz-framework/bzz/docs/mocked.rst

 Using Mocked Responses
 ----------------------

-.. autoclass:: bzz.mocked_routes.MockedRoutes
+.. autoclass:: bzz.mock.MockHive
-.. automethod:: bzz.mocked_routes.MockedRoutes.handlers
+.. automethod:: bzz.mock.MockHive.routes_for

 Let's create a new server with a few mocked routes.
 MockedRoutes expects a list of tuples with